|

 /// <summary>

-/// the user-visible fallback notice.
-Prefers the "server crashed immediately on launch"
+/// can branch on the cause.
+Prefers the "server crashed immediately on launch" detail over a generic

-/// detail over a generic connect-failure message when the launched server's exit code is
+/// connect-failure message when the launched server's exit code is known, and distinguishes a busy server

 /// </summary>

-private static string GetServerFallbackDetail(MSBuildClientExitResult exitResult)
+private static MSBuildApp.ServerNotUsedReason GetServerFallbackReason(MSBuildClientExitResult exitResult)

 {